gvwilson/thirdbit/src/fiction/bear/index.md

 ## Chapter 5: Flight

 Princess Ogmin wanted to stop on the way back to the garrison house to see if her favorite seamstress would sew her new ribbon onto her dress right then and there.
 When Noxy said that she really had to get back to see how her cloud was doing, the princess immediately asked if she could go for a ride, because it wasn't fair that Prince Thokmay had flown and she hadn't.
 Noxy looked at the prince, who nodded.

-"Of course," she said.
+"Of course," Noxy said.
 The princess squealed with delight and began to pull her down the street, urging her to go faster so they could start right away.

-Noxy was careful to lay her hands on Cloak before mind-speaking to him—the last thing she wanted was for Aft to find out about her ability before she figured out how to tell her mother and grandmother.
+Noxy laid lay her hands on Cloak and quieted her mind.
 *Hungry?* she asked.

 *Yes hungry said hungry long time hungry* the cloud answered petulantly.
 He began to bunch himself together.

+*Wait!*
-*Wait!* Noxy formed a picture in her mind of the prince and princess sitting beside her. *Good?
+Noxy formed a picture in her mind of the prince and princess sitting beside her on his back.
+*Good?
 Or hurt?*

 *Good?* the cloud replied hesitantly.

 *Can fly?*

-*Yes can fly!* the cloud protested. *Can fly always!*
+*Yes can fly!* the cloud protested.
+*Can fly always!*

 Noxy smiled.
 "He's healing well," she said aloud.
 "But I should take him up just to see.
 We can go up together after lunch if he's better," she added quickly as the princess began to pout.
 "Besides, he needs to eat."
 It was true—Cloak was as dry as cotton wool.
-No matter how sore he was, he needed to find a pond somewhere and get some sunshine.
+No matter how sore he was,
+he needed to find a pond somewhere and get some sunshine.

-Back in her room, it only took her a couple of minutes to swap her borrowed finery for her flying clothes.
+It only took her a couple of minutes to swap her borrowed finery for her mended flying clothes.
 Her trousers and jacket had been washed overnight, and were slightly scratchy in a way that made her suddenly homesick.
+As she had expected,
+the mend in the sleeve was almost invisible.

 She wrapped her scarf around her neck—she wouldn't be going high enough to need anything more—pulled on her gloves, and trotted down the stairs and back across the courtyard to the makeshift cloud pen.
 She didn't realize that she was humming happily the whole time.

 Cloak pulled himself together until he was dense enough to stand on.
-Noxy clambered up his side like a baby troll climbing onto its mother. *Ouch!* the cloud complained.
+Noxy clambered up his side like a baby troll climbing onto its mother.
+*Ouch!* the cloud complained.

 *Sorry,* she mind-spoke.
-The patch that the branch had torn through the day before was dark gray, and had the consistency of a thick stew.
-She pushed her arm into it gently. *Hurts?*
+The patch that the branch had torn through was dark gray and had the consistency of a thick stew.
+She pushed her arm into it gently.
+*Hurts?*

 *Hurts,* the cloud replied.
 Noxy pulled out her arm and stroked him.
 The quick scramble up the cloud's side had made her shoulder hurt too.
 All of a sudden she didn't want to be this close to the ground any more.

-*Up!* she ordered Cloak, and, "I won't be long," she called to the prince and princess and the soldiers and servants standing with them.
+*Up!* she ordered Cloak.
 The hungry cloud didn't need to be told twice.
 He rose with a lurch, making Noxy whoop.
 The walls of the garrison house sank below them.
 Suddenly she was above the roof—above all of Apple Bridge's roofs.
-The clock tower seemed to stare at her jealously, its green dial a blind staring eye, before it dropped away as well and she was up in the sky, up in *her* world, up where she belonged.
+The clock tower seemed to stare at her jealously, its green dial a blind eye, before it dropped away as well and she was up in the sky, up in *her* world where she belonged.

-*Good?* she mind-asked Cloak, pushing her hands as deep as they would go into him and scrunching them up.
-She mind-heard the cloud's purr of satisfaction as she scratched around the patch torn by the branch.
+*Good?* she mind-asked Cloak,
+pushing her hands as deep as they would go into him and scrunching them up.
+She mind-heard the cloud's purr as she scratched around the patch torn by the branch.

 The world looked so big beneath her, stretching on and on until it blurred and hazed with distance.
+As big as Apple Bridge was
-Apple Bridge was so small by comparison.
-Streets that had seemed so wide as she walked them were narrow tracks between blocks of slate and tile.
+it was still small by comparison.
+Streets that had seemed wide as she walked them were narrow tracks between blocks of slate and tile.
 Even the market was a child's toy, stalls and wagons and bales of cloth scattered like the pieces of a forgotten game.

-The river sparkled sharply on the far side of the market. *There,* Noxy ordered.
-Cloak turned slowly, stretching his edges to catch the breeze, and drifted toward it.
+The river sparkled sharply on the far side of the market.
+*There,* Noxy ordered.
+Cloak turned slowly,
+stretching his edges to catch the breeze, and drifted toward it.

 Noxy shaded her eyes with her hand.
 Half a dozen barges laden with crates and bales were floating downstream.
 One flew the yellow and gray flag of Loghan to show that it was carrying goods to pay taxes.
 It and the ones behind it were all piled high like the one she and the princess had seen setting out that morning.

 All except the one trailing behind.
 Noxy frowned.
 She couldn't see anyone on the rear barge at all.
-Had it come loose? *Go closer,* she mind-spoke to Cloak.
+Had it come loose?
+*Go closer,* she mind-spoke to Cloak.

 *Later,* the cloud replied sleepily.
 She could feel him drifting into a contented half-slumber as he soaked up the fresh air and sunshine that clouds fed on.

+*Please?*
-*Please?* She pictured herself scratching his itchy spots again and sent it his way.
+She pictured herself scratching his itchy spots again and sent the image his way.
 It was another thing she could do that other cloudherds couldn't—another thing she had decided to keep secret.
 Cloak grumbled as if he was an old cirrus rather than a frisky young cumulus, but pulled in his edges and turned to angle across the wind.

-As they approached the barge, two small gray figures scampered across its deck.
+As they approached the barge,
+two small gray figures scampered across its deck.
 One stood on its hind legs and began turning a wheel with its paws, while the other leaned against a rudder post to nudge the barge back into the middle of the river where the current was strongest.

 Noxy blinked.
 Raccoons?
 She didn't know that raccoons could sail a barge.
 But then she shook her head, annoyed with herself.
 That sounded like something the leek seller in the market that morning might have said.
 Of course Gifted raccoons could sail a barge if they wanted to.
 Why, they were probably very good at it, and even if they weren't, it was none of her business.

 She shaded her eyes again to look north toward the Blight.
 Its border was clear from this height: in the space of half a gallop, the rich green of Loghan's farms and forests was replaced by the brown and gray of barren soil and dead trees.
-Patches of white lay scattered through the wasteland, salt or snow or something worse, and a few lonely tumbledown buildings marked where farms had been swallowed up years ago.
+Patches of white lay scattered through the wasteland, salt or snow or something worse.

+A few lonely tumbledown buildings marked where farms had been swallowed up over the years by the Blight's slow growth.
 She shivered.
 The mountains she had grown up in were bare, but not barren, not like this.
-She wondered what it would be like to grow up with that on your doorstep, creeping closer year after year, and shivered again.
+She wondered what it would be like to grow up with that on your doorstep, creeping closer year after year.

+But it was a sunny day,
-Still, Cloak was doing well—better than she had feared while tossing and turning in bed after the previous night's dinner.
-She should probably give him one more day to rest, but he would certainly be able to take the princess up tomorrow. *Let's go back,* she mind-spoke, patting him.
-She caught herself humming as he turned around.
-She'd give Cloak a little rest, and then bring the princess up.
+and Cloak was doing better than she had feared while tossing and turning in bed after the previous night's dinner.
+She should probably give him one more day to rest, but he would certainly be able to take the princess up tomorrow.
 And the prince too, if he wanted.
 She hoped he would.
 The last time they had been on cloudback together they had huddled together under a thin blanket to stay warm.
 She wondered if he thought about that night as often as she did…

+*Let's go back,* she mind-spoke, patting her cloud.

-*At the same moment, a few gallops downriver from Apple Bridge, a flat-bottomed skiff slid up to the raccoons' barge.
+*At the same moment,
+a few gallops downriver from Apple Bridge, a flat-bottomed skiff slid up to the raccoons' barge.
 A rough-looking man stepped onto the barge and pried open the side of an oversized crate.
 The horse that had been hidden inside stepped uncertainly into the light.
 The man tossed a small bag of shells at the raccoons contemptuously and slipped a halter over the horse's muzzle.
-She tossed her head, but stilled when the man smacked her sharply.
+She tossed her head,
+but stilled when the man smacked her sharply.
 When he twitched on her reins, she followed him meekly onto the skiff and back into servitude.*

-Noxy heard the shouting before she saw the mob outside the garrison's gate. *Hold,* she mind-spoke to Cloak.
-Forty or fifty people were bunched together in the street, pumping the air with their fists and stomping their feet.
+Noxy heard the shouting before she saw the mob outside the garrison's gate.
+*Hold,* she mind-spoke to Cloak.
+Forty or fifty people with black bandannas tied over their hair were bunched together in the street.

+The leek seller, Bortja,
-Master Bortja stood on a crate in front of them.
-"What do we want?" he bellowed.
+stood on a crate in front of them.
+"What do we want?" she bellowed.

 "A charter!" the crowd roared.